CE, # CON

 Why It Matters

-The Green Biodiversity Network serves as a reminder that biodiversity isn’t limited to wilderness areas; it can and should be nurtured in cities.
-By creating habitats within urban spaces, the project is helping to stabilize local ecosystems and preserve species that are often overlooked in city planning.
-In return, these biodiverse spaces contribute to the quality of life in urban settings by enhancing air quality, reducing noise, and even lowering temperatures during the summer.
+The Green Biodiversity Network serves as a powerful reminder that biodiversity is not confined to wilderness areas; it can and should be cultivated in urban environments.
+By creating habitats within cities, the project plays a vital role in stabilizing local ecosystems and protecting species that are often overlooked in city planning.
+In turn, these biodiverse spaces enhance the quality of life in urban settings, improving air quality, reducing noise, and even lowering temperatures during the summer months.

-The Green Network’s success shows that with community engagement and support from educational institutions, even small urban areas can become thriving habitats.
-Through this project, the Zagreb Zoo, local schools, and residents are working together to “bring the wilderness back” to urban spaces, fostering a sense of responsibility for biodiversity conservation that extends beyond city limits.
+The success of the Green Network demonstrates that, with community involvement and support from educational institutions, even small urban areas can evolve into thriving habitats.
+Through this initiative, the Zagreb Zoo, local schools, and residents are coming together to “bring the wilderness back” to the city, nurturing a sense of responsibility for biodiversity conservation that extends far beyond urban boundaries.